Erosion is one of the ways new soil is made from rocks. It is also a common way of losing valuable, nutrient-rich soil from your garden.

 Tarragon requires nothing more than occasional waterings and good drainage to provide lush growth.
 It is easiest to buy seedlings or to take divisions from established plants.
 Follow these steps to divide an older plant:

 Tarragon performs well in containers for the first year, but it needs to be planted in the ground after that.
 The container limits root growth so much that the plants lose their flavor.
 Regular watering is the key to the production of tenet new leaves.
-Tarragon tolerates alkaline soil, making it an excellent choice in the Bay Area.
+Tarragon tolerates alkaline soil, making it an excellent choice if that's what you have.
 Tarragon can be grown in full sun in cooler areas, or it can be added to an area with dappled sunlight or a shade garden in areas with really hot summer days.

 Voles are rodents that look like mice on steroids and they eat their weight in garden plants every single day.